 The connection between the community and the school has a direct effect on student attendance and engagement, parental support and teacher and principal retention.
 The project will fund development of extended learning programs and related initiatives in collaboration with the community, to build a shared school vision between schools, families and communities.

-The project is being managed by the Kimberley Development Commission in partnership with Department of Education, Catholic Education WA, Association of Independent Schools WA, Department of Regional Development and Regional Services Reform Unit.
+The project is being managed by the Kimberley Development Commission in partnership with Department of Education, Catholic Education WA, Association of Independent Schools WA, Department of Primary Industries and Regional Development and Regional Services Reform Unit.

 Some of Western Australia's most remote schools in the Kimberley have been selected to be the first to take part in the project, which will encourage children to attend school regularly and accelerate the progress of Aboriginal students.